 Offers practical experience in modeling simple biological systems.
 Presents applications of linear, trigonometric, and exponential functions in biology.
 Covers the use of differential and integral calculus, simple differential equations, and the Eulerian approach to simulation; emphasizes practical computational use of such tools in biological problems.
 Offered in alternate years.

-Prerequisites: MATH 122
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Prerequisites: MATH 122